frequently asked questions

 What do I need to get into the School of Continuing Studies?

-To enroll in SCS, students must have a high school diploma or a GED.
-There is a one-page application and a $25 fee.
-Students may apply in person at any of the SCS campuses or online.
+To enroll in an undergraduate program, students must have a high school diploma or equivalent.
+Students may apply online.
+There is a $25 application fee.

 Are "School of Continuing Studies" and "Tulane" the same thing?

 The School of Continuing Studies is one of nine schools at Tulane University: Architecture, A. B. Freeman School of Business, Law, Liberal Arts, Medicine, Public Health and Tropical Medicine, Science and Engineering, Social Work, and School of Continuing Studies.

 $351 per credit hour for the 2014-2015 academic year, which means that a typical three-credit course costs $1,053.
 While SCS students may live on campus, purchase a meal plan, and participate fully in campus-sponsored organizations, most choose to live at home.

 SCS offers bachelors' and associates' degrees, subject-specific certificates, a Master of Liberal Arts degree and a Master of Professional Studies degree in Homeland Security Studies or Computing Technologies.

 The SCS calendar is on a Spring/Summer/Fall "trimester" system.
 We have two 15-week semesters and one 12-week summer semester, as well as two 6-week summer semesters.

 How many classes can I take?